API-Skeletons/doctrine-querybuilder-filter/README.md

 http://localhost/api/user?filter[company]=10
 ```

-So even though there is not a field named company there is a association and
+So even though there is not a field named company there is an association and
 that is filterable though this tool.

 ### Filtering on single entities